Secure CheckoutPersonal information is secured with SSL technology.

 The book concludes by describing potential solutions to financial problems in the forefront of contemporary debates, and calls for taking psychological insights seriously.

 - Demonstrates how well-constructed ‘fast and frugal’ models can outperform standard models in time and outcome efficiency

-- Discusses how cognition and the decision-making context interact in producing ‘fast and frugal’ choices
+- Discusses how cognition and the decision-making context interact in producing ‘fast and frugal’ choices that follow ecological rationality

 - Explores the development of decision-making trees in finance to aid in decision-making